Join Deirdre in Dancing/Music/Thinking -- a small group retreat September 3rd-5th in Wicklow, Ireland.

 Or -- register for the 7am Breathwork and Meditation Club starting August 3rd!

 Deirdre Murphy is a multi-disciplinary artist with a highly physical presence.
-She counts herself as a musician, singer, choreographer, dancer, playwright, and sartorial adventurer.
+She counts herself as a musician, singer, choreographer, dancer, playwright, sartorial adventurer, and yoga teacher of 20 years.
 Originally from Alaska, Deirdre travelled nomadically throughout the USA collecting many adventures and stories before moving to Ireland 16 years ago.
 She has been creating work for international audiences in theatre, dance, and music ever since.
-She is a community builder and purveyor of love.
+She leads group retreats in soothing the troubled modern soul, and is a community builder and purveyor of love.

 Capitalism: The Musical (2017)

 Deirdre Murphy's seminal work of acrobatic musical theatre, with music, lyrics and book by Deirdre Murphy, and additional music by John Linanne.
 The musical tells the tale of a heroic group of everyday acrobats, aided by a powerful triumvirate of fairy godmothers.
 Our heroes tell their stories -- who they are and why they care, while a trio of emperors breathes down their necks and strives to stay on top.

 Musically ranging from catchy showstoppers, heart wrenching duets, and stirring anthemic choral pieces, the musical retains a sense of humor and a hint of irony.
 Spells are cast and broken, whistles are blown, and a possible future is written.